nana0211/mini-SPACE-Experiment-Instructions-/README.md

 ### 5. Finish the questionnaire with the link below:
 https://secfht.qualtrics.com/jfe/form/SV_9SRH9IYsAv0gtCK

 For each week, you have to choose your week number properly.
-(For example, Week 1 you choose 1.
-Week 2 you choose 2.
-Week 3 you choose 3.)
+(For example, in Week 1, you choose "Week 1", in Week 2, you choose "Week 2", and in Week 3, you choose "Week 3.")
 ![Questionnaire Data](pics/image-week1-11.png)

 [!!!
 After you complete the first week's questionnaire, you have to refresh the link in your web browser to start a new one!!!]